 We continued mixing all the seeds for one soil type, then separating into piles before mixing with sawdust.

 Once seeds and sawdust were mixed thoroughly, divided, and numbered according to their section, we scooped the mix into buckets and placed the rest into a seedbag.
 We counted each bucket to ensure it matched our estimated number written on the map.
-Sometimes we adjusted the number of buckets per section, fortunately it meant we had more seed than estimated!!

 The Day of the Planting